Last Flight of a B-17 Named “Combined Operations”: And Emily Harper Rea

 After a two day weather delay, a B-17 from the 367th Bomb Squadron at Thurleigh flew to the Isle of Man to gather crash information and to identify the bodies.
 The plane was flown by the 367th Bomb Squadron Commander, Major Earl Kesling.
 The three man military accident investigation team consisted of Major Kesling, the 367th Flight Surgeon, Captain Arthur Weihe, and the Lead Enlisted Medical Technician Staff Sergeant William Houlihan.
 Personnel from the Royal Air Force (RAF) Aerodrome based at Jurby, Isle of Man, had already collected the remains at the crash site.
 The bodies were in eleven wooden coffins lined up in the RAF base gymnasium when the Americans arrived.
 Major Kesling, Captain Weihe, and Staff Sergeant Houlihan personally knew many of the crash victims.

-Emily Rea had been posted to the American Officers Red Cross Club at Bedford, England, near Thurleigh, in 1943.
+Emily Harper Rea had been posted to the American Officers Red Cross Club at Bedford, England, near Thurleigh, in 1943.
 Her thoughtful and caring nature had endeared her to both American military personnel and the British community.
 She had been chosen to pin Major’s oak leaves on the newly promoted American big band leader Glenn Miller in the summer of 1944.
 In appreciation, Major Miller gave Emily his Captain’s bars.

 Later in 1944 Emily was posted to the American Red Cross Club in Paris.
 She had returned to Bedford in 1945 to visit her many friends.
 Scheduled to be on the April 14, 1945, flight was Sergeant George Kellogg who packed parachutes for the 367th Bomb Squadron.
 Emily was chosen to take his place on the flight.